enfrte/lojban-pronunciation/README.md

 ## How to install

-1. Add ???.js to your page's scripts.
-2. Add the <?????> component to the part of your page you want it to appear.
+Check the dist.zip folder.
+Add the css and js files inside the head tag.
+Add the `<div id="lojban-pronunciation"></div>` tag somewhere in your page.

 ## Dev notes

 Made with Svelte 3 - https://svelte.dev/

-CSS is embedded in the component and should not interfere with your page's CSS.
+The CSS use a kind of app name reference and should not interfere with your page's CSS.